 When preterm labour can't be stopped, most women can deliver vaginally.
 But if your health or your baby's health is at risk, you may need a caesarean section.

-A baby born too early may have complications, such as anemia or chronic lung disease.
+A baby born too early may have complications, such as bleeding in the brain or chronic lung disease.
 The earlier a baby is born, the higher the risk.

 Your doctors can prepare you for what may lie ahead.
 They can base this on your condition and how many weeks pregnant you will be when you give birth.